 Bike Master Plan – The City has drafted a new bike master plan that still awaits approval from the new council.
 BikeWalkKC is committed to seeing the plan adopted by the full City Council and implemented with tangible improvements on the streets.

 Vision Zero Plan – Vision Zero is an approach that treats traffic fatalities as an avoidable public health problem.
 It addresses the systemic causes of traffic crashes and goes beyond the traditional awareness campaigns BikeWalkKC will advocate for City Hall to lead a community-based process for creating a Vision Zero action plan in 2020.
+(SUCCESS!)

 Midtown Complete Streets Plan – Recent events have brought a renewed focus to the Midtown Complete Streets Plan, and how it can make this part of Kansas City a safer place for vulnerable road users.
 BikeWalkKC wants to see the plan taken off the shelf, adopted by City Council, and enacted on our streets.